serverless/components/README.md

     console.log(this)

     // Common provider credentials are identified in the environment or .env file and added to this.context.credentials
-    // when you run "components", then the credentials in .env will be used
+    // when you run "serverless deploy", then the credentials in .env will be used
-    // when you run "components --stage prod", then the credentials in .env.prod will be used...etc
+    // when you run "serverless deploy --stage prod", then the credentials in .env.prod will be used...etc
     // if you don't have any .env files, then global aws credentials will be used const dynamodb = new AWS.DynamoDB({ credentials: this.credentials.aws })